scalar-labs/cassy/docs/getting-started.md

 # URL of SRV record.
 It is used to know and pause Cassandra application nodes to take a cluster-wide snapshot.
 If you don't use the feature, it can be omitted or the value can be left blank.
 scalar.cassy.server.srv_service_url=_app._tcp.your-service.com
 ```
-### Cloud Storage Type Configuration
+### Storage type configuration
-To change the cloud service Cassy uses, the following properties of the configuration file will need to be modified:
+To change the storage that Cassy uses to store backup files, the following properties of the configuration file will need to be modified:
 1. `storage_base_uri`: the url to your S3 bucket or Azure blob.
 2. `storage_type`: an Enum that tells Cassy which service to use.
 You can select `aws_s3` for Amazon S3, or `azure_blob` for Azure Blob.

-#### Azure-Specific Requirements
+#### Azure-specific requirements
 To use Azure Blob, you will also need to set an environment variable on your system.
 Navigate to the Azure portal and [retrieve the connection string.](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string#view-and-copy-a-connection-string)

 Once you have copied the `connection_string`, use the following command to set your environment variable.